- the Schedule of Classes for course offerns in a specific term, including: enrolment caps, class times and location

-- Undergraduate calendar (course descriptions and pre-requisites)
+- the Undergraduate calendar for course descriptions and pre-requisites

 LS 101 - Introduction to Legal Studies

 An introduction to the study of law, its structure, and legal institutions from a cross-cultural and historical perspective.
 This interdisciplinary course examines the origins of legal systems and their impact on society.
 Included is an analysis of the diverse historical, political, economic, and cultural conditions under which law arises and functions within society.

 LS 201 - Women and the Law

 LS 221 - Research Methods